 - 200 grams Potato chips or wafers for garnish

-- In a pan over medium heat, add 1 tbsp oil, and 1 tbsp ghee.
-Brown the chicken on all sides with 1 tbsp of sugar.
+- In a pan over medium heat, add 1 tablespoon oil, and 1 tablespoon ghee.
+Brown the chicken on all sides with 1 tablespoon of sugar.
 Once browned take them out of the pan and set them aside.Pro tip - the sugar caramelizes giving the chicken a beautiful brown color and caramel flavor.
 So keep the heat to medium and let it brown evenly.

 - Next, add the ground masala paste and saute well for at least 2 to 3 minutes until fragrant.